 Sanction Panel Basics

-1. A complaint is submitted to the Office of Student Citizenship.
+1. A report of information or complaint is submitted to the Office of Student Conduct (OSCCS).

-2. Staff from the Office of Student Citizenship meet with the complainant to review the complaint, confirm alleged violations, and answer any questions they may have about the process.
+2. Staff from the OSCCS may or may not meet with the complainant to review the complaint for follow up and answer any questions they may have about the process.

-3. Staff from the Office of Student Citizenship contacts the respondent(s), informing them that a complaint has been received and the alleged violations in the complaint.
+3. Staff from the OSCCS send a notice letter to the respondent(s), informing them that a complaint has been received and the alleged violations in the complaint.
 A request to meet is included in this notification.
-At that meeting, OSC staff will review the complaint, answer questions, and discuss options for responding.
+At that meeting, OSCCS staff will review the complaint, answer questions, and discuss options for responding.
 Following this meeting, the respondent has five business days to submit a written response to the complaint.

 Sanction Panel Preparation